djtersteegc/Atmel-ATF15XX-Programming-Hardware/README.md

 JP2 selects whether you'll see 5V or 3.3V volts at the ATF15xx.
 When using the VRM's, make sure the supply voltage is a couple of volts higher, but less than the 12V being output by the boost convertor.

 The bottom left locking push button controls board power, and the top right controls if +12V is routed to OE1 on the ATF15xx.
-When needing to executethis to reenable JTAG, make sure to apply VCC first, then 12V (top right button), program the chip, power off 12V, and then power off VCC.
+When needing to execute this to reenable JTAG, make sure to apply VCC first, then 12V (top right button), program the chip, power off 12V, and then power off VCC.
 You may initially get a verify error on this program attempt, but once you repower the chip and try again, everything should work normally.

 ![PCBs](docs/PCBs.jpg)